 From the initial perception to the associate interpretations, memories and adjusted interpretations I may then determine that the tree puts me in danger, concluding it should be cut down.
 Never once do I think of it positively or as having positive attributes much less view it as beautiful.
 Someone else observing the tree without the same experiences could view the tree in a far different light.
 Thus, reality, based on this theory, is entirely subjective.

 Opposing Theory: Idealism

-Another contrasting theory to native realism is idealism.
-Just as native realism claims that there is only reality and that is what we directly perceive, idealism claims that there is no actual reality that exists as a separate entity from our perceptions and interpretations.
+Another contrasting theory to naive realism is idealism.
+Just as naive realism claims that there is only reality and that is what we directly perceive, idealism claims that there is no actual reality that exists as a separate entity from our perceptions and interpretations.
 According to this theory, the world ceases to exist when we stop perceiving it.